The Early Music Shop: New Ownership and 50th Anniversary

 After 10 years of ownership by Music Sales, The Early Music Shop was acquired in August 2018 by Chris Butler, a career music industry executive and long-term supporter of the business.
 The acquisition coincided with the launch of a new website and a commitment from the new owner to consolidate The Early Music Shop's position as the largest source of historical instruments worldwide.

 London International Festival of Early Music

-Since 1973, The Early Music Shop has hosted an international festival of early music in London, which includes various concerts, instrumental performance competitions and an exhibition, which is attended by approximately 100 exhibitors from the UK and overseas.
+Since 1973, The Early Music Shop has hosted an international festival of early music in London, which includes various concerts, instrumental performance competitions and an exhibition.
+It is attended by approximately 100 exhibitors from the UK and overseas.

 The exhibition features a vast display of early musical instruments, music publishers and societies, and is said to reflect "the constantly growing interest in performing early music".

-First hosted at the Royal College of Music, the event moved to the Royal Horticultural Halls, before moving back to the Royal College of Music, where it became an annual event.
+First hosted at the Royal College of Music, the event moved to the Royal Horticultural Halls before moving back to the Royal College of Music, where it became an annual event.
 In 2002 the festival moved to Greenwich, but now takes place at Blackheath Halls, London's oldest surviving purpose-built cultural venue.